pkhabazi/microsoft-sentinel-logstash-output/README.md

 Please note that when using Logstash 8, it is recommended to disable ECS in the pipeline.
 For more information refer to [Logstash documentation.](<https://www.elastic.co/guide/en/logstash/8.4/ecs-ls.html>)

-To install the microsoft-sentinel-log-analytics-logstash-output, you can make use of the published gem at rubygems.com:
+To install the microsoft-sentinel-logstash-output, you can make use of the published gem at rubygems.com:

 ```
-sudo /usr/share/logstash/bin/logstash-plugin install microsoft-sentinel-log-analytics-logstash-output
+sudo /usr/share/logstash/bin/logstash-plugin install microsoft-sentinel-logstash-output
 ```

 If your machine doesn't has an active Internet connection, or you want to install the plugin manually, you can download the plugin files and perform an 'offline' installation.
 [Logstash Offline Plugin Management instruction](<https://www.elastic.co/guide/en/logstash/current/offline-plugins.html>).